Skip to main content

 Prior to the filing, Wolfspeed implemented cost reduction initiatives.
 In November 2024, the company laid off approximately 20% of its workforce and closed multiple facilities to save approximately $200 million annually.
 Additional layoffs in March 2025 followed as the company sought to reduce operating costs and preserve liquidity.
 Total workforce reductions reached approximately 570 employees by March 2025.

 In January 2025, Wolfspeed undertook an "at the market" equity offering, selling 27,793,535 shares for gross proceeds of approximately $200 million.
-While this provided additional liquidity, management recognized it was insufficient to resolve the company's capital structure challenges.
+The offering did not resolve the company's capital structure.

 The company engaged JP Morgan and Perella Weinberg Partners as investment bankers in February 2025, along with Latham & Watkins as restructuring counsel.
-In March 2025, Wolfspeed pursued a "public-style" out-of-court exchange transaction targeting the 2026 Convertible Notes maturity.
-When this process concluded without a transaction on March 28, 2025, the company's stock price fell approximately 50% to $2.59 per share, leaving a market capitalization of roughly $400 million.
-The company then pivoted to in-court restructuring negotiations that culminated in the June 2025 RSA.
+In March 2025, Wolfspeed pursued a public-style out-of-court exchange targeting the 2026 Convertible Notes maturity.
+When this process concluded without a transaction on March 28, 2025, the company's stock fell approximately 50% to $2.59 per share, leaving a market capitalization of roughly $400 million.
+The company then turned to in-court restructuring negotiations that produced the June 2025 RSA.

 The Mohawk Valley Fab in Marcy, New York represents a $1.2 billion joint investment between Wolfspeed and New York State, located on the SUNY Polytechnic Institute campus in Oneida County.
-Governor Kathy Hochul announced the facility as the world's first, largest, and only 200mm silicon carbide fabrication facility—fully automated and automotive-qualified.
+Governor Kathy Hochul announced it as the first 200mm silicon carbide fab, fully automated and automotive-qualified.
 Construction began in 2019 and operations commenced in April 2022, with commitments to create over 600 jobs within eight years.

 The Siler City Facility in North Carolina would become the world's largest 200mm SiC materials factory, a 2-million-square-foot complex expected to increase materials production capacity by more than ten-fold.
 The facility received its certificate of occupancy and began operations in June 2024.

-A planned $3 billion semiconductor plant in Germany, announced in February 2023 with EU subsidies, was delayed in June 2024 and placed on indefinite hold in October 2024 as Wolfspeed confronted its liquidity crisis.
+A planned $3 billion semiconductor plant in Germany, announced in February 2023 with EU subsidies, was delayed in June 2024 and placed on indefinite hold in October 2024 as the company's liquidity tightened.

-On October 15, 2024, the U.S. Department of Commerce and Wolfspeed signed a non-binding preliminary memorandum of terms for up to $750 million in proposed CHIPS Act direct funding.
-The funding would support construction at Siler City and expansion of the Mohawk Valley facility.
-The Commerce Department projected the investments would create over 2,000 manufacturing jobs and 3,000 construction jobs, with expected five-fold increases in SiC device output and ten-fold increases in 200mm materials capacity.
+On October 15, 2024, the U.S. Department of Commerce and Wolfspeed signed a non-binding preliminary memorandum of terms for up to $750 million in proposed CHIPS Act direct funding to support construction at Siler City and expansion of Mohawk Valley.

 Simultaneously, Wolfspeed announced $750 million in additional financing from an investment consortium led by Apollo Global Management and including The Baupost Group, Fidelity Management & Research Company, and Capital Group.
 Combined with expected $1 billion in Section 48D advanced manufacturing tax credits, the company anticipated access to up to $2.5 billion in total capital.